blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 /*
 This function used to decode the viewstate of the jsf component into html input tag in order to get the parameter and do some extra  processing.
+This uncludes the CSRF tokens comparison between the values of the html component and the session
 */
 		public void decode(FacesContext context) {
 			 FacesContext fc = FacesContext.getCurrentInstance();